7 steps for a smooth ITSM implementation

 Poor planning and insufficient preparation – these often lead to delays, budget overruns and quality problems during implementation (and afterwards).

-Too much focus on technology – focusing only on the technical aspects of ITSM and paying too little attention to people and can slow down your end users’ adoption of your new processes and systems.
+Too much focus on technology – focusing only on the technical aspects of ITSM and paying too little attention to people can slow down your end users’ adoption of your new processes and systems.

-Key trends influencing ITSM implementations:
+Key trends influencing ITSM implementations

 More and more organizations are moving to cloud-based ITSM solutions because of the benefits in terms of scalability, flexibility and cost savings.

-Automation and AI are expected to play a bigger role in ITSM as technologies evolve and organizations strive for efficiency and better user experiences.
+Service automation and AI are expected to play a bigger role in ITSM as technologies evolve and organizations strive for efficiency and better user experiences.

 With the growing amount of data available, data analytics and BI are becoming more important - including for improving ITSM processes and making data-driven decisions in this context.